 How the 'Appraisal Feature' works - Top 7 points to know before

-The Appraisal process under Section 128 of the Ontario Insurance Act
+starting this Process The Appraisal process under Section 128 of the Ontario Insurance Act

 starts with a request from either side to start the process.
 Only a simple